wp-plugins/my-calendar/trunk/readme.txt

 == Changelog ==

+= 1.8.9 =

+* Fixed bug with database upgrade in multi-user additional calendars
+* Fixed bug where calendar picked up current month labeling using current day of the month

 = 1.8.8 =

 * Fixed bug in locations filtering that disabled feature if user not logged in.